mike-kfed/lcov2cobertura/lcov2cobertura/README.md

 # lcov2cobertura

-converts lcov info files to cobertura XML
+Library for converting lcov info files to cobertura XML format.

-Idea is for this to be a library for [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) but also a more performant standalone application replacing the Python based [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml)
+Main intention to be a library for [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov).
+There is also a more performant standalone application replacing the Python based [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml) see [lcov2xml](https://crates.io/crates/lcov2xml).

 ## Features